knyete/Micropython-scheduler/README.md

 Some hardware such as the accelerometer doesn't support interrupts, and therefore must be polled.
 One option suitable for slow devices is to write a thread which polls the device periodically.
 A faster and more elegant way is to delegate this activity to the scheduler.
-The thread then suspends excution pending the result of a user supplied callback function, which is run by the scheduler.
+The thread then suspends execution pending the result of a user supplied callback function, which is run by the scheduler.
 From the thread's point of view it blocks pending an event - with an optional timeout available.
 See "Wait on an Arbitrary Event" above.